 Deep Ocean Expeditions sent their first deep-sea tour to the Titanic in 1998, and continued the expeditions until 2005; they even transported a couple down to get married near the ship's remains.
 The company made one last trip in 2012 for the disaster's 100th anniversary, charging ticket prices of $59,000.

-Titanic lovers had little hope of visiting it until a pair of companies announced expeditions planned for 2019.
+Titanic lovers had little hope of visiting it until a pair of companies announced new expeditions.
 Bluefish, a provider of "VIP access to a more attractive lifestyle," plans to offer an excursion in a small submersible, which can carry two passengers plus the pilot.
 For $59,680 per ticket, passengers will descend at 100 feet per minute through darkness and freezing waters, viewing several sections of the Titanic on a 12-hour round trip.

 A Trip To The Atlantic Seafloor Is Neither Quick Nor Danger-Free

 It can take approximately two-and-a-half hours to reach the Titanic's resting place, which is about 12,600 feet below sea level.
 This is ironic, in that the ship sank to the seafloor within minutes.
 Since the pressure at this level is approximately 5,541.9 pounds per square inch, submersibles need extra security to keep passengers safe.
 Any puncture or hole in the hull could cause the craft to implode instantly.

 Freezing waters lower the temperature in the cabin as the submersible descends, and maintaining stable pressure requires filtering out carbon dioxide.
 The types of submersible capable of this trip only hold about three people, so space can feel cramped.
 Since there aren't onboard restrooms, occupants have to use a special container to relieve themselves, which may take place without privacy.
 Weather conditions also play a critical role, as storms and high waves make expeditions more hazardous.

 Experts Disagree Over Whether Or Not Human Remains Are Inside The Titanic Site